-- Projects that are only able to be partially funded within a certain step must choose to reapply for funding in the next step or claim the remaining funds in the current step.17 - The SGIP public website is updated with information on the new incentive rate(s), available funds and the date of the next application submission opportunity.
+17 Projects are not allowed to be assigned a "split incentive" across two or more incentive steps.

+- The SGIP public website is updated with information on the new incentive rate(s), available funds and the date of the next application submission opportunity.